Human TLR9 Dual-Reporter HEK293 Cells

 Quality Control:

-- Human TLR9 expression has been verified by RT-PCR and functional assays.
+- Stable expression of human TLR9 has been verified by RT-qPCR and functional assays.

 - The stability for 20 passages, following thawing, has been verified.